eecs130/flexible-api/README.md

-# Instructions
+# How it works
 This API has been created for learning purposes.
-Here are the rules:
+It is intended for prototyping endpoints.
+However unlike other prototyping tools (e.g. json-server-heroku), data will persist across sessions in a MongoDB database.
+There is also support for binary media if you choose to configure an S3 Bucket.
+Some caveats:
+* Not intended for production.
+* Does not currently support sorting, filtering, limit_by, etc (though it certainly could be extended to do so).
+* Does not currently support data validation / schemas (though it certainly could be extended to do so).
+* I have not written tests yet.

 ## Endpoints
 You may create as many endpoints as you wish.
 If the endpoint does not exist, it will be created when you POST data to it.
 Each endpoint will create a new MongoDB Collection (i.e. table).